-Parents who want to have a child transported to and from a residence other than their own for child care purposes can obtain a Transportation Request from one of the school offices or via our website at www.bbschools.org.
+Parents who want to have a child transported to and from a residence other than their own for child care purposes can obtain a Transportation Request Form from one of the school offices or via our website at www.bbschools.org.
 A Transportation Request form must be completed every year if we are not picking up or dropping off your child from your home address.
-Due to COVID-19 and the need for consistency, Transportation Requests submitted for bus changes throughout the school year may not be granted due to spacing limitations.

-- A Transportation Request must be consistent Monday through Friday.
+- A transportation request must be consistent Monday through Friday.
 Students may be picked up at one location and dropped off at another, but on a consistent five-day schedule (so morning pick-up is the same every day and afternoon drop-off is the same every day). - Day-to-day last minute requests for changes in a student's bus assignment will not be accommodated.
 No phone calls or daily bus notes will be accepted.